Dispute Resolution

 This policy is intended as a guideline to assist in the consistent and fair application of University policies and programs for employees.
 The policy does not create a contract implied or expressed, with any Vanderbilt employee, who are employees at will.
 Vanderbilt reserves the right to modify this policy in whole or in part, at any time, at the discretion of the University.

-Approved by Traci K. Nordberg, Chief Human Resources Officer and Associate Vice Chancellor
+Approved by Traci K. Nordberg, Chief People Experience Officer and Associate Vice Chancellor

 Approved by Eric Kopstain, Vice Chancellor for Administration